JaimieHemmings/HTML-CSS-Project/README.md

 As a first time visitor...

-- I want to be able to easily understand the purpose of the website.
+- I want to be able to easily understand the purpose of the website and the services available.
-- I want to easily understand the services available at the store.
 - I want to be able to easily navigate the site to find what I am looking for.
 - I want to easily find information on caring for fish.